OCA/server-tools/mail_cleanup/README.rst

 Mail cleanup
 ===========

+This module allows to:
+* mark e-mails older than x days as read,
+* move those messages in a specific folder,
-This module allows to mark e-mails older than x days as read and optionally move them on IMAP servers, just before fetching them.
+* remove messages older than x days on IMAP servers, just before fetching them.

 Since the main "mail" module does not mark unroutable e-mails as read, this means that if junk mail arrives in the catch-all address without